Roger Bannister Breaking The First Sub-Four-Minute-Mile Photo Credit: Associated Press

 Specific Ideas from me and others:

 Follow a modern day Lydiard program for those who can handle the mileage with the addition of lactate testing, new shoe technology, altitude training and other strategies here that do not conflict with his core methods.

 Transform a 44.5 to 45.5 400-meter runner into a miler

-Test lactate levels weekly
+Test lactate levels at all interval sessions

 Run double-threshold workouts at least in the base training cycle

 Start young runners on easy runs, threshold runs, and reps only.
 No Vo2 Max work until 14-15 years old.

 Study swimming and why they are improving in that sport faster than track events

 Increase short speed (alatic) earlier in the training cycle (the 30s, 60s, and 90's only)

 In phase one, dedicate a project team to finding ways to break a sub 3:40 mile.
 Take the lessons from phase one and set a new goal (the 1500-meter world record is already under 55 seconds per 400-meter segment).